 Cabrini College is committed to the prevention of sexual misconduct and sexual harassment through education and awareness.

+Additionally the College provides online and in-person training for faculty and staff.
 The College also promotes participation of student groups in prevention activities, through training provided in Residence Life, Athletics, Dean of Students, among others.

+Prevention programs stress the added risks involved when the use of alcohol and/or illegal drugs is present.
 Incoming first-year students, as part of their orientation, attend programs that cover the topic of sexual violence given by the Dean of Students, Public Safety, and the Office of Residence Life.

+Flyers about sexual misconduct and sexual harassment are posted in residence halls.
 The educational programs review strategies for prevention and inform faculty, staff, and students of options and resources available should such misconduct or harassment occur.